 Mole Creek is a pretty town surrounded by some of Tasmania's most beautiful wilderness and is the perfect base for exploring nearby national parks, Cradle Mountain and some amazing caves that must be seen to be believed.

-There are also plenty of opportunities to meet the local wildlife outside at the local wildlife park, including a close encounter of the Tasmanian devil kind.
+There are also plenty of opportunities to meet the local wildlife outside at the Trowunna Wildlife Park, including a close encounter of the Tasmanian devil kind.

 In fact, this friendly town is the perfect base for exploring the entire region and has plenty of great food and accommodation in some of Mole Creek's most charming historic hotels and cottages.

-Mole Creek is a 50-minute drive (74 km) south east of Devonport.
+Mole Creek is a 50-min drive (74 km) south-east of Devonport.